What I am fighting for:

 Innovation will fuel our small business growth.
 We have the talent and capabilities.
 We can train and attract the next generation of experts and create a workforce pipeline.
 Growth begins with our high school STEM programs and carries over to our university and community college emerging technologies programs.
 A talent pipeline also flows from Fort Bragg’s Career Resource Center with thousands of highly skilled veterans.

 + Ensuring Fair and Equal Treatment regardless of gender, race or sexual orientation

 Everyone deserves to be treated equally.
 No one should be denied freedoms, rights or privileges on the basis of gender, race, or sexual orientation.
 That’s why I support the ratification of the Equal Rights Amendment and oppose restrictive voter laws that target African Americans, or any other group of, voters.

 + Gun Violence Reduction

 90% of all Americans support universal background checks.
 We need to start taking action where everyone agrees on what the right step is.

 + Equal Pay for Equal Work – Women & Latino

 Everyone should be paid equally for equal work.
-I would support legislation to protect the right of marginalized groups like women and latinos to get the same dollar that their counterparts earn.
+I have sponsored legislation to protect the right of marginalized groups like women and Latinos to get the same dollar that their counterparts earn.